SciML/DiffEqDocs.jl/docs/src/models/biological.md

 Parameters can only exist in the reaction rates (where they can be mixed with reactants).
 All variables not declared at the end will be considered a reactant.

 #### Pre-defined functions
-The hill function and the michaelis-menten function, both which are common in biochemical reaction networks, are pre-defined and can be used as expected.
-These pairs of reactions are all equivalent:
+Hill functions and a Michaelis-Menten function are pre-defined and can be used as rate laws.
+Below, the pair of reactions within `rn1` are equivalent, as are the pair of reactions within `rn2`:
 ```julia
 rn1 = @reaction_network begin
   hill(X,v,K,n), ∅ → X